RasmussenLab/vamb/README.md

 # Running

 For a detailed explanation of the parameters of Vamb, or different inputs, see the tutorial in the `doc` directory.

+**Updated in 3.0.2: for a snakemake pipeline see `workflow` directory.**

 For more command-line options, see the command-line help menu:
 ```
 vamb -h